DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 <p>Design an algorithm to serialize and deserialize a binary tree.
 There is no restriction on how your serialization/deserialization algorithm should work.
 You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.</p>

+<p><strong>Clarification:</strong> The input/output format is the same as how LeetCode serializes a binary tree (see below example).
+You do not necessarily need to follow this format, so please be creative and come up with different approaches yourself.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>
 <img alt="" style="width: 442px; height: 324px;" src="img/297-1.jpg">